HCLIMcom/HCLIMdoc/README.md

 ![HCLIM logo](logos/DMI_HCLIMlogo_Colours.png)
 # Documentation on hclim.org
 This repository contains the documentation on https://www.hclim.org.
 It uses Github pages & Jekyll to create the pages.

+## References
+Please add new HCLIM publications to ./references.md via the usual branch & PR procedure.